H5uan/H5uan/README.md

 - 🔭 I’m currently working on Computer Graphics especially real-time photorealistic rendering
 - 🌟 I'm interested in building high performance graphics and image synthesis systems both on PC and mobile
-- 📫 How to reach me: ruoxuanfu@utah.edu
+- 📫 How to reach me: ruoxuanfu@gmail.edu